20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 Best time to visit Albufeira?

 Albufeira is a year-round destination, but the best time to visit it is from mid-May to June and September to mid-October.
-July and August it gets too hot and crowded.
+In July and August, it gets too hot and crowded.

 The Christmas Holiday season is also a popular time because there’s a big New Year’s Eve celebration on the beach.